Modern Slavery Statement 2021/22

 This statement has been published in accordance with the UK Modern Slavery Act 2015.
 It sets out the steps taken by Swift Group Ltd to prevent modern slavery and human trafficking in its business and supply chains.

-The biggest exposure to modern slavery is potentially through our current supply chain.
+We consider the biggest exposure to Modern Slavery is through our current supply chain.
 The Swift Supply Chain and QA departments have in place a due diligence process which includes auditing suppliers on a regular basis to ensure compliance is met and understand any potential supply chain risks.

-The Swift supplier auditing process for new and existing suppliers makes reference to the UK Modern Slavery Act 2015 with an audit programme in place.
+The Swift supplier auditing process for new and existing suppliers makes reference to the UK Modern Slavery Act 2015.
 This is executed in the supply chain areas that have been identified by Swift, as a risk.
-This has been carried out by mapping our supply chains by commodity related to their geographical source of supply and is carried out for both new and existing suppliers.
+This has been carried out by mapping our supply chains by commodity related to their geographical source of supply.